sykoivisto/memory-cards/README.md

 ## Description

-This is a pretty simple memory card game.
+This is a memory card game.
 The goal is pretty simple: click cards, and remember which ones you've clicked!
 Click every card exactly once!
 Click all the cards, and you win!
 Click a single card twice, and it's game over.

 ![screenshot](./screenshot.png)